tilln/jmeter-iso8583/README.md

 ![ISO8583 Connection Configuration](docs/config.png)

+This Configuration Element represents a connection to the system under test.
-This Configuration Element must be included to use the *ISO8583 Sampler*.
+It must be present in the [Scope](https://jmeter.apache.org/usermanual/test_plan.html#scoping_rules) of an *ISO8583 Sampler*.

 Mandatory settings:
 - *Channel Class*: